Enhance your degree with Honors

 To stay in good academic standing, you must maintain GPA above 3.0, participate in the Honors OCC, and complete 1 honors course or project per year.
 If your GPA is below 3.0 for 1 semester, you will be put on probation.
 If your GPA dips below 3.0 for 2 consecutive terms, you will be suspended from the program.
 You can appeal or request readmission after a suspension.

 While all Pitt students can participate in Honors courses and programs, you apply to this enhanced degree track.
 Admission is based not only on your academic performance, but also your interest in working for the community and your intellectual curiosity.

-Freshmen apply as part of their regular application to Pitt.
-If you indicate you are interested in the Honors joint degree program, you will be asked additional essay questions about your intellectual curiosity and interest in working for the public good.
+First-Year students apply as part of their regular application to Pitt.
+If you indicate you are interested in the Honors joint degree program, you will be asked to complete an additional essay question.

 Transfer students apply as part of their regular application to Pitt.
-The application will consider your academic performance, as well as your answers to additional essay questions.
+The application will consider your academic performance, as well as your answer to an additional essay question.

-Upperclassmen (from all Pitt campuses) must have a minimum GPA of 3.50, and a minimum of 2 semesters (24 credits).
+Upperclass students (including transfers from a regional campus) must have a minimum GPA of 3.50, and a minimum of 2 semesters (24 credits).
 Applicants are required to complete two essay prompts which can be found here and submit a letter of recommendation from an instructor or academic advisor.
-Applications for upperclassmen open in the spring for the following academic year.
+Applications for upperclass students open in the spring for the following academic year.
 Follow the link below to begin the application process.

 Deadline: May 31, 2020

 The Honors joint degree is not the only way to engage with the Honors College.
 You can also pursue the research-focused Bachelor of Philosophy (BPhil) degree.
 You do NOT have to be pursuing an Honors degree or BPhil to take Honors courses, apply for UHC fellowships, or join other Honors programs and activities.